churchlab/UniRep/README.md

 ### Description of files in this repository
 - unirep_tutorial.ipynb - Start here for examples on loading the model, preparing data, training, and running inference.
-- unirep.py Interface for most use cases.
+- unirep.py - Interface for most use cases.
-- custom_models.py Custom implementations of GRU, LSTM and mLSTM cells as used in representation training on UniRef50
+- custom_models.py -  Custom implementations of GRU, LSTM and mLSTM cells as used in representation training on UniRef50
-- data_utils.py Convenience functions for data management.
+- data_utils.py - Convenience functions for data management.
-- formatted and seqs.txt Tutorial files.
+- formatted.txt and seqs.txt - Tutorial files.